JeanTate/datasciencecoursera/README.md

 # datasciencecoursera
 For the Data Science Coursera course
-... and this line shows I can edit
+And this line shows I can edit